 Notes:

-• Note: In English as well as in French, numbers are written by adding a space between the 3-digit periods (for example, 13 567 232).
-Although writing 4-digit numbers without using a space is accepted (for example, 3543), writing them with a space (for example, 3 543) is preferred.
+• In English as well as in French, numbers are written by adding a space between the 3-digit periods (for example, 13 567 232).
+Writing 4-digit numbers without using a space is accepted (for example, 3543).

 The writing of large numbers requires a good mastery of the concept of place value, otherwise the student who is asked to write symbolically "one thousand two hundred thirteen" could write 1000 200 13 or 1000 213 or 1200 13.
 It also requires an understanding of the role of the 0 to indicate the absence of a quantity in one of the positions.